Parole in South Australia

 If any of these conditions are breached it will lead to the automatic cancellation of parole.

-- The Board may also impose a condition that the person perform between 40 and 200 hours community service.
+The Board may also impose a condition that a person who has breached their parole perform between 40 and 200 hours community service.

-- A person will automatically serve the balance of their sentence if while on parole they commit an offence that results in a further jail sentence, or if they breach any of the conditions regarding the possession of firearms or ammunition and gunshot residue testing.
+A person will automatically serve the balance of their sentence if while on parole they commit an offence that results in a further jail sentence, or if they breach any of the conditions about the possession of firearms or ammunition and gunshot residue testing.

 The Department for Correctional Services can release prisoners on home detention.
 Generally, a prisoner is eligible for release after serving one half of their non-parole period but only if it is less than one year before the end of their non-parole period.